-Located in the San Francisco Bay Area, Stanford University is a place of discovery, creativity and innovation.
-Founded in 1885, Stanford's areas of excellence span seven schools along with research institutes, the arts and athletics.
+Located in the San Francisco Bay Area, Stanford University is a place of openness, exploration and possibility.
+The university was founded in 1885 and welcomed students in 1891.
+Stanford's areas of excellence span its seven schools, research institutes, the arts, and athletics.
 Stanford's students, faculty and staff work to improve the health and well-being of people around the world through the discovery and application of knowledge.